ShmoopySoft/Blue-Prism-Syslog-Message-Example/README.md

 ### Running

 1. In Process Studio, open the process named 'Syslog Process'
-2. Edit the 'vProcId' and 'vMsgId' data items if sending an Rfc 5424 message
+2. Edit the 'vProcId' and 'vMsgId' data items if sending an RFC 5424 message
-3. Edit the 'colStructuredDataElements' collection is sending an Rfc 5424 message
+3. Edit the 'colStructuredDataElements' collection is sending an RFC 5424 message
-3. Edit the 'vMessageText' data item to set the message text you want to send (both Rfc 3164 and Rfc 5424)
+3. Edit the 'vMessageText' data item to set the message text you want to send (RFC 3164 and RFC 5424)
 4. Click the Run button, or press F5

 ## License